up-n-atom/8311/docs/posts/troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110.md

 ### Rx loss

-The SFP Rx loss pin[^5] (8) is asserted when the SC/APC fiber cable isn't plugged in and/or active.
-Depending on the host interface, some standards compliant implementations will enter a power saving state, making the WAS-110 inaccessible.
+The SFP Rx loss pin[^5] (8) is asserted when the SC/APC fiber cable isn't plugged in and/or inactive.
+Depending on the host controller and implementation, the interface may enter a power saving state, making the [WAS-110] inaccessible.

 === "8311 firmware"

     !!! info "Rx loss is deasserted by default as of version 2.3.0"

-    <h4>Web UI</h4>
+    <h5>from the Web UI</h5>

     ![WAS-110 device tab](troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110/was_110_luci_device.webp)